AustinCodingAcademy/PHPIntermediate/syllabus/01 PHP Basics.md

 Variables
 ---------

-#### What is a variable? what are constants?
 Variables are containers for values.
 Values are assigned to variables at run-time.
 Values that don't change are known as constants.
 ```php
 <?php
 //Define some variables, and assign values to them